 Their focus on ROI and their innate ability to communicate this information in a way that I understand has been the missing link with other digital marketing firms that I have used in the past.

 Certain industries are more competitive than others, and even long tail keywords can be challenging to rank for.
 This is particularly true if your company is part of the legal, insurance, drug & alcohol rehabilitation, or online education industries.

 Regardless of your industry, though, it’s important to keep an eye on how difficult it will be to rank for any given keyword.
 If you have no chance of ranking for a specific phrase, then optimizing a page for it would be a poor use of your time.

 Instead, focus your research on keywords that you have a shot of ranking for and bring traffic to your site.
 If you’re new to keyword research, this post on choosing quality keywords is a good starting point.

-How to incorporate keywords
+How to use SEO keywords on your website

 Once you’ve chosen your keywords, you’ll need to use them throughout your site.
 As a general rule, it’s best to focus on one keyword per page.
 This allows search engine crawlers to easily identify the main focus or topic of any given page and provide it as a result for relevant searches.